marlonrichert/zsh-snap/README.md

 **Znap** is the light-weight Git repo manager & Zsh plugin manager that's easy to grok.
 While tailored to Zsh plugins specifically, Znap can help you manage Git repos of any kind.

+> Enjoy using this software?
+[Become a sponsor!](https://github.com/sponsors/marlonrichert).

 ## Installation
 Just copy-paste the following into your command line and press <kbd>Enter</kbd>:
 ```zsh